Loading lesson…

 The big idea: probabilities update when evidence arrives, but they update by multiplying, not replacing.
 Remembering that is half of statistical reasoning.

-What is the core idea behind "Conditional Probability (and the Monty Hall Problem)"?
+What is the main idea of "Conditional Probability (and the Monty Hall Problem)"?

-Which best describes the scope of "Conditional Probability (and the Monty Hall Problem)"?
+Which action would help you apply "Conditional Probability (and the Monty Hall Problem)" responsibly?